restic/restic/doc/manual_rest.rst

       cache         Operate on local cache directories
       cat           Print internal objects to stdout
       check         Check the repository for errors
-      diff          Show differences between two snapshots
+      copy          Copy snapshots from one repository to another diff          Show differences between two snapshots
       dump          Print a backed-up file to stdout find          Find a file, a directory or restic IDs